shashankpadala43267/HAM10000-Skin-Lesion-Classifier/README.md

 nv — Melanocytic nevi
 vasc — Vascular lesions

-Dataset Split (split by lesion ID to prevent the same lesion from appearing in more than one split):
+Dataset Split (split by lesion ID, using a 70/15/15 lesion-grouped split, so the same lesion never appears in more than one split):

 Training Images: 7,002
 Validation Images: 1,519